pubcontrib/pubcontrib/README.md

-💕 of the 🌎 with understand
+💕 of the 🌎 will understand